w0rd-driven/beatseek/documentation/timetracking.md

 * 15 min - Ran `mix phx.new` and overwrote the generated files.
 This was the quickest framework upgrade I've ever done but nothing was generated.
 * 30 min - Updated ID3 Livebook with capturing the other TYER frame as well as the picture.
 I'm not quite sure what I'll do with the picture as I believe the binary is stored here.
 I likely don't want that in the database.

+### January 12

+ - 2:45 am

+* 30 min - Research and generated authentication screens.
+Investigated changes and workflows to get an understanding of what gets added.
+* 15 min - Diary and time tracking.